brockpetrie/dynamictextgroup/README.markdown

 -  Wrap my head around how params could work with this field
 -  Get filtering working
--  DONE: Allow for specific subfields to be required
--  DONE: Throw a warning when user has duplicate field labels
+-  Make duplicate field creation impossible.
--  DONE: Implement Field Editor

 ## Change log

 **Version 2.0dev2**

--  Allow for specific subfields to be required
+-  Added option to allow for specific subfields to be required (not left empty).
 -  Warn and (sort of) prevent user from trying to save subfields with duplicate labels.
 Need to make it foolproof, but at least it throws a warning now.
 -  Data is now sent and stored as JSON.